Tuesday, August 27, 2024

 One underlying theme is "The truth shall set you free".
 Keeping secrets leads to sometimes tragic misunderstandings.

 Another theme was a typical male concern over bloodlines.
-Many refused to accept children that were not theirs.
+Many refuse to accept children that were not theirs.
 Various reactions from the film characters give different perspectives on what a family is.
 Bloodlines are not necessary.
 While I may have seemed to paint a picture of negativity there was also some inspiring relationships.

 A surprising tool is the use of occupational therapy as the profession of the main character, Liana.
 I met one, but in a different context and was not able to satisfy my curiosity.
 She was part of a mindfulness class.
 Another connection developed when someone knew someone who couldn't easily brush their own teeth because of a limitation in wrist movement.
 An innovative helper positioned three different strips of bristles to allow with one stroke to cover three sides of teeth; the front, the top and the inside.
 It became commercial to a small market and later the concept was adapted to brushing dog's teeth which strikes many as strange, but some recognized that, as with humans, dental care can affect longevity.
 As a salesman I learned it has social benefits in that by poking inside a dog's mouth it helped a dog accept handling of its mouth which sometimes prevented choking or eating something harmful or playful youngsters.
 Something else I learned (as a sales tool) was that it made brushing teeth with braces much better.